fj/jxf-dot-me/_src/_entries/000005-entry-the-infinity-zoo.markdown

 A counterintuitive result of this is that infinite sets which seem completely different in size can have the same cardinality, because we can often find a bijection between them.
 For example, the even natural numbers $$\{0, 2, 4, 6, \cdots\}$$ have the same cardinality as all natural numbers $$\{0, 1, 2, 3, \cdots\}$$.

 At first, this may be impossible to believe: how can a set with some of its elements missing be the same size as the original set?
 Such are the consequences of being infinite: things no longer behave the way you might expect!
-Groups of things certainly don't behave this way in the real world, which is
+Objects certainly don't behave this way in the real world.

 To see why it's true that the even natural numbers $$2\mathbb{N}$$ have the same cardinality as the natural numbers $$\mathbb{N}$$, imagine that our mapping $$\mathbb{N} \overset{f}{\mapsto} \mathbb{N}$$ is the function $$f(n) = 2n$$.
 Now we've defined a relationship between every natural number and every even number: